About this Cycle Tour

 Because some people can't imagine going on a trip without their own beloved bicycle, we do not provide them as part of this tour.
 However, you can hire bikes locally for the price listed in the tour pricing section.

-If you bring your own bike, please make sure it is a road bike in good mechanical order.
+If you bring your own bike, please make sure it is a road bike in good mechanical order with any spare tubes, parts, and tools you may require.

 Basic spares and tools are carried by the guide and on the support vehicle, though we cannot guarantee having spares for every conceivable problem.
 Carrying a basic tool kit, a spare tube and a pump while riding is recommended.